alccrts/ProjectEuler/README.md

  # Python Projects

-A collection of my projects using Python, as I learn via the University of Helsinki 'Intro & Advanced Progamming' course.
+A collection of my projects using Python, which I studying via the University of Helsinki 'Intro & Advanced Progamming' course.